Tilsit cheese is a creamy, semi-firm cheese. In texture it is similar to Havarti, but it has a richer taste.

-Tilsit cheese is made from cow’s milk — usually partially-skimmed, but sometimes whole.
-The milk may or may not be pasteurized, depending on where it is made.
+It is made from cow’s milk.
+The milk is usually partially-skimmed, but sometimes whole.
+The milk may or may not be pasteurized, depending on where the cheese is made.

-Production of the cheese started in Switzerland in 1893.
-The milk comes from cows in the cantons of Thurgau, St. Gall and Zurich.
-In Switzerland, a red label on the cheese means raw milk, a green label means pasteurized milk, a yellow label means cream added, and a blue label means 1/4 fat.
+In Switzerland, where production of the cheese started in 1893, the milk comes from cows in the cantons of Thurgau, St. Gall and Zurich.
+A red label on the cheese means raw milk, a green label means pasteurized milk, a yellow label means cream added, and a blue label means ¼ fat.

-The cheese dates from the 1700s.
-The story is that it was invented in Prussia by Dutch immigrants in Tilsit, East Prussia actually trying to make Gouda.
+Tilsit cheese dates from the 1700s.
+The story is that it was invented in Prussia by Dutch immigrants in Tilsit, East Prussia actually trying to make gouda.

 The recipe spread to many other countries: Austria, Denmark, Germany, Slovenia and Switzerland.

 The town of Tilsit is also famous for the Treaty of Tilsit in 1807, signed by Napoleon, Alexander I of Russia and Frederick William III of Prussia.
 France made peace with Russia (temporarily — until 1812) and gave Russia a free hand in Finland.
 Tilsit was transferred to Russia from Germany at the end of the Second World War in 1945.
 Though Tilsit has disappeared off the map, being now a town called “Sovetsk” in the Kaliningrad area of Russia, Tilsit cheese is still made there and called that.